-Free evenings offer conscripts a chance to recover, have their own freetime plans, take part in many events organized by the conscript committee, in freetime clubs and sports.
+Free evenings offer conscripts a chance to recover, have their own freetime plans, participate in events organized by the conscript committee, spend time in freetime clubs and do sports.

 More information on regulations concerning free time and leave are on display in your company-level unit.